AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson4.rst

 local version changes with it.

-The specifications of DriverPos and DriverVel are the starting value of the driver and the constant velocity, respectively. **Since these drivers drive angles, the units are radians and radians/sec.**
+The specifications of DriverPos and DriverVel are the starting value of the driver and the constant velocity, respectively.

+.. note:: Since these drivers drive angles, the units are radians and
+    radians/sec.

 Try loading the model again by hitting F7.
 If you did not mistype anything, you should get the message "Loaded successfully" and no